Christopher Morel Player Props: Cubs vs. Orioles

 Christopher Morel At The Plate

-- In 48.3% of his games this season, Morel has had at least one RBI.
-He's picked up more than one in 27.6% and driven in three or more of his team's runs in four contests.
+- In 14 games this year (46.7%), Morel has picked up an RBI, and in eight of those games (26.7%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

-- In 65.5% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (17.2%).
+- He has scored in 19 of 30 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.